hellums/ePortfolio/BakersAPI/README.md

 https://hellums-bakersapi.azurewebsites.net/api

-Instructions: Replace /api in the URL with /ciabatta/1000 (other types: sandwich, focaccia, french, pizza, buns, rolls, or dumplings; weight is in grams)
+Instructions:  After /api in URL add bread type and weight in grams, for example: /api/ciabatta/900 (other types: sandwich, focaccia, french, pizza, buns, rolls, or dumplings; weight is in grams)

-For example, to see ingredients needed for 575 grams of white sandwich loaf (one pan):
+To see ingredients needed for 575 grams of white sandwich loaf (one pan):

 [https://hellums-bakersapi.azurewebsites.net/api/sandwich/575](https://hellums-bakersapi.azurewebsites.net/api/sandwich/575)